Distributing Your Finished Windows Game

 The Publish Status is changed through the Application Files dialog box of the Publish properties section of Project Designer.

-- In Solution Explorer, double-click the Properties item of your project.
+- Double-click the Properties item of your project in Solution Explorer.

 - Navigate to the Publish tab in Project Designer.